Bedrock-OSS/bedrock-wiki/docs/scripting/custom-command.md

 To clarify the structure of custom slash commands in the Script API, you need to define several key properties when registering a command:

 -   **Command Name and Namespace:**
-    Every custom command should be defined with a unique namespace (for example, `wiki:goto`).
+    Every custom command must be defined with a unique namespace (for example, `wiki:goto`).
 Using a namespace ensures your command does not conflict with existing vanilla commands or those from other add-ons.
 The segment before the colon (`wiki:`) represents your chosen namespace, while the segment after the colon specifies the command's identifier.

 -   **Description:**
     The `description` property provides a short explanation of what your command does.